Print3M/pathfinder/README.md

 Use this parameter to set the number of threads that will extract data concurrently.

+## Rate limiting

+`-r <reqs_per_sec>`, `--rate <reqs_per_sec>` [default: none]

+Use this parameter to specify max number of requests per second.
+It's a total number of requests per second - number of threads doesn't matter.
+By default, requests are sent as fast as possible! 🚄💨

 ### Output file

 `-o <file>`, `--output <file>` [default: none]